-Although it’s great for a healthy balanced lifestyle to have enjoy regular exercise, it is worth bearing in mind that it‘s possible to burn calories doing all sorts of things.
 For instance did you know that you burn calories while you sleep?
 Up to 400 of them depending on how much you toss and turn in bed.
-So stand by your beds, literally.
-Here now is our selection of unexpected calorie burning activities although do bear in mind that how many calories you burn doing these activities, will depend on your height, weight and enthusiasm during the task.
+Here is our selection of unexpected calorie burning activities, although do bear in mind that the exact number of calories you burn doing these activities will depend on your height, weight and enthusiasm during the task.

 A regular stroll in the country with man and woman’s best friend is a sure fire winner in the calorie burning stakes.
 Of course it depends on how far and how fast you walk, but if you and Tiddles like to head out into the countryside for an hour or so, you will be during your cardiovascular fitness the power of good and burning off around 200 calories.
 And again, all that fresh air and companionship is just good for the soul.

 Cleaning the house is another terrific way of maintaining your flexibility and fitness levels.
 Think about all the bending and stretching you need to do in order to clean floors, vacuum carpets, polish furniture and dust picture frames.
 If you throw washing and ironing into the equation it’s a great upper and lower body workout and you’ll burn more calories with the more effort you put into all of it.
 A handy tip is to use wax rather than polish when you clean, so that you need to rub the surfaces more vigorously.
 And another good idea is to leave the cleaning products downstairs so that you have to run up and down the stairs repeatedly every time you need another item.
 Upwards of 300 calories could be burnt off if you really put your back into it.